steve-237/time2wish/README.md

 ### Birthday Management:

-- Add contacts with names, birthdates, and relationships.
+- Add contacts with photo, names, birthdates, relationships and comment about the preferences of the contact.
 - Categorize contacts (friends, family, colleagues, etc.).

 ### Notifications & Reminders: